 Please remember that integral to successful predation is the set up of a double life.
 I would caution you to never, not ever, tell yourself that someone could never “do such a thing.”
 We have this false notion that because we “know” someone to be upstanding in the light, that somehow they are upstanding in the dark.
 This does not bear out with the lived experience of millions of survivors or evidence.
 I leave you with these cautions, but urge you to educate yourself.
 It is true as believers we perish, or our children perish, for our lack of knowledge.

 1. When it comes to sexual abuse, Madeline L’Engle’s admonition applies, “This is a place to be suspicious.”
 You simply CANNOT know who is and who is not a predator.
 All evidence suggests that we believe we will know… Flat out – we are easily deceived.

 2. Be very aware of your own hunger/vulnerability.
 I say this with a mother heart and a sister’s sorrow.
-Where were are starving, we will readily eat poison without knowing it.
+Where we are starving, we will readily eat poison without knowing it.
 Even foul water is refreshing to a parched land.

 3. Predators are very charming.
 Watch out for flattery.
-Flattery feels very good – but it is poppycock and cotton floss.
+Flattery feels very good – but it is poppy cock and cotton floss.
 Someone who does not deeply know you and has a good reason to know you does not have the right to give you praise or excessive positive feedback.